aerogear-attic/aerogear-js/README.md

 # aerogear-js [![Build Status](https://travis-ci.org/aerogear/aerogear-js.png)](https://travis-ci.org/aerogear/aerogear-js)

 JavaScript client library implementation for AeroGear.
 Eventually, this will include API's for persistence, security, data synchronization and more.
+For more information and downloads, visit [AeroGear.org](http://aerogear.org/javascript).

 ## Auth
 - - -